 Combining these multidisciplinary skills, her lab at UCSD is fully equipped for taking on the challenge of quantitative cell biology, using tools from cell biology, cryo-electron microscopy and tomography, computational analysis, and integrative modeling.
 This potent combination enables the visualization of macromolecular complexes in their native environment and derive their structure, context, and interaction partners.

-Her current research is focused on studying the nuclear periphery, as nuclear biology remains one of the most exciting challenges in the cell, and it is uncharted territory structurally.
-Her lab also pursues many collaborations aimed at understanding the bacterial cytoskeleton, studying Parkinson’s disease.
 In 2016, she was granted an NIH Director’s New Innovator Award, which allows her to pursue high-risk high-reward research developing tags for cryo-electron tomography (cryo-ET), and developing new technological and computational techniques to advance structural cell biology.
 In 2017, she was named a Pew Scholar.

 Besides method development, her lab pursues three areas of research: (1) understanding the structure and function of LRRK2 in cells, the main driver of genetic driver of Parkinson’s disease, (2) charting the nuclear periphery, as nuclear biology remains one of the most exciting challenges in the cell, and it is unexplored territory structurally, and (3) finding new processes in bacterial cell biology using cryo-ET as an imaging tool.